About Our Team

 Outside of guiding, Romain is a mechanical engineer working on the Surrey-Langley SkyTrain extension, a fan of comté cheese, and a connoisseur of bonfires and board games.
 His perfect day?
 A Chief summit hug and a cold drink at the A-Frame.

-• Terry Lui
+Terry Lui

 ACMG Apprentice Rock Guide.

-Originally from Edmonton, Terry started climbing indoors back in 2006 and has been chasing new experiences, challenges, and laughter ever since.
+Originally from Edmonton, Terry (he/him) started climbing indoors back in 2006 and has been chasing new experiences, challenges, and laughter ever since.
 One of his most memorable moments came on a climb called Burning Down the Couch, where a foot slip at the top of a long runout led to a fall so big it changed the pitch of his voice midair.

 Terry is a guide who thrives on helping others gain the confidence and knowledge to pursue their own adventures.
 He lives for those lightbulb moments—when everything clicks—and feels grateful to support people as they push through challenges they once thought impossible.
 A natural teacher and lifelong learner, he especially enjoys instructing technical skills and fostering independence.